Expert Domestic Violence Lawyers QLD

 Protect Your Family... as Well as Yourself in Cases of Domestic Violence

-March On Legal’s lawyers understand the idiosyncrasies of military life and the impact that it can have on your relationship, as well as the harsh and ongoing potential consequences that Domestic Violence matters can have on a professional military career within the ADF.
+March On Legal’s lawyers understand the idiosyncrasies of military life and the impact that it can have on your relationship, as well as the harsh and ongoing potential consequences that domestic violence matters can have on a professional military career within the ADF.

-Domestic Violence matters are administered by the State and Territory Courts and can vary slightly across each jurisdiction.
-Additionally, what constitutes ‘Domestic Violence’ can vary in each State and Territory.
-There are a number of ways in which an Intervention Order (or a DVO); an Apprehended Violence Order (‘AVO’) or a protection order can be taken out against someone.
+Domestic violence matters are administered by the State and Territory Courts and can vary slightly across each jurisdiction.
+Additionally, what constitutes ‘domestic violence’ can vary in each State and Territory.
+There are a number of ways in which an intervention order (or a DVO); an Apprehended Violence Order (‘AVO’) or a protection order can be taken out against someone.

 Let March On Legal assist you - get in touch with us now to request a confidential, obligation-free initial consultation: